 Google reveals that 20% of the total searches made each day are voice searches.
 Considering the fact that the volume of searches per day is of the order of billions, 20% is an immensely high number.
 Moreover, the rate of voice search is growing significantly.

 Owing to the remarkable interest of users in voice searches, Google, Amazon and Apple are paying special emphasis on Google Assistant, Alexa and Siri.

 Like Computer Vision for visual search, Natural Language Processing (NLP) is essential for voice search.
 NLP takes a special place when you aim to build a marketplace app with hyperlocal features.
 The users are often coming from a wide range of cultures with varying languages.
 In fact, the same language can have multiple pronunciations and accents as with case in English.

 Thus, your voice search should be hyperlocal in that it should understand the accent and language of people living in an area and respond them in the same variant of that language.

 Evolution of marketplaces is underway.
 Apart from the modifications in software systems, which are more oriented toward industry vertical, hyperlocal marketing strategy has proved to be immensely crucial.

 ODTap On-demand Platform provides B2C and peer to peer marketplace software platforms to clients in nine distinct industries including ride-hailing, food and parcel delivery, home services, healthcare, laundry, and beauty services.

 You can start your own online marketplace with hyperlocal features.
-Contact us today so that one of our on-demand marketplace experts can assist you further.
+Contact us today so that one of our experts in white label on-demand delivery app marketplace can assist you further.